-Buyers earning no more than 100 percent of AMI, currently $72,700 a year for a family of four, are eligible for down payment and closing cost assistance of up to 6 percent of the purchase price, not to exceed $20,000.
+Buyers earning no more than 80 percent of San Diego’s AMI are eligible for closing cost assistance of up to 4 percent of the purchase price, not to exceed $10,000.

-Homeownership Grant funds for down payment and closing cost assistance will be non-recoverable and forgiven at escrow closing.
+Homeownership Grant funds for closing cost assistance will be forgiven at escrow closing.

 Mortgage Credit Certificate

-Qualified homebuyers with income not exceeding 140 percent of AMI, currently $101,800 a year for a family of four, may claim a federal income tax credit.
-Buyers earning 80 percent of AMI, currently $63,100 a year for a family of four, or less, or buying in a specified neighborhood may claim a tax credit of 20 percent of the annual interest paid on their mortgage; all other buyers receive a tax credit of 15 percent.
-The reduced tax burden helps the buyer qualify for a mortgage because it boosts net earnings.
-Buyers may have to repay the tax if they sell the home within the first nine years.
+Qualified homebuyers with income not exceeding 140 percent of San Diego’s AMI may claim a Federal income tax credit of 20 percent of the annual interest paid on their mortgage.
+The tax credit is a dollar-for-dollar reduction in the homebuyer’s Federal tax liability that increases the household income available to qualify for a mortgage loan and make monthly mortgage payments.
+Buyers may be subject to a recapture tax if they sell the home within the first nine years.

-Eligible families with incomes at or below 80 percent of AMI, currently $63,100 a year for a family of four, may apply for a 3 percent interest, deferred-payment loan of 33 percent of the purchase price (up to $70,000) to purchase a single-family home, townhome or condominium in one of the County of San Diego program areas.
+Eligible families with incomes at or below 80 percent of AMI may apply for a 3 percent interest, deferred-payment loan of up to 17 percent of the purchase price for down payment plus up to 4 percent of the purchase price for closing costs to purchase a single-family home, townhome or condominium in one of the County of San Diego program areas.

 All buyers interested in applying for assistance under the County of San Diego program must apply through an SDHC-approved lender.